bradgessler/benchy/README.md

 # Benchy

-I wrote this one day because I was trying to test upload performance and no tools out there were cutting it.
+I wrote this one day because I was trying to test upload performance and there really weren't any tools out there that could run a simple POST stress test.
 You can do sane stuff like:

 ```
 benchy post http://127.0.0.1:8080/ -c 10 < my_pic.jpg # Simulates 10 concurrent HTTP POST requests